Advantages of Futures over Stocks

 Leveraged

-Futures are leveraged highly leveraged.
-This can result is large returns.
-Of course, large returns can also mean large losses.
-Futures require more discipline and good trade management, otherwise you can wipe out your account in a single trade.
+Futures are highly leveraged.
+This can result in large returns.
+Of course, large returns can also mean large risk and possibly large losses.
+Futures require more discipline and good trade management, otherwise your account can be wiped out in a single trade.
 While futures can be traded without much money, I don’t recommend it.
 I do think aiming for a 1% to 2% of your account is a reasonable risk.
 Of course, some people trade with only a portion of their investment money in their futures account, so the 1-2% guidance, is just that, guidance.
 The overall point is, your losses shouldn’t be significant to you account size.

 Fixed commissions, instead of a percentage of the stock price